Skip to main content

 Using Resource Managers

-The goal of this guide is to show you how to create a resource pool, and how you can allocated resources with them.
+The goal of this guide is to show you how to create a resource pool, and how you can allocated resources using them.

 note

-The guide makes the assumption that we start with an Infrahub instance that doesn't have any data or schema loaded.
+This guide is using a smaller schema than the demo one provide, but with similar relationship.
+We makes the assumption that we start with an Infrahub instance that doesn't have any data or schema loaded.
+But if you have load the demo schema skip the section regarding loading schema.

 Loading a schema